jncc/terrahawk/notes/nearest-neighbours.md

 Nearest neighbours
 ==================

-Generate the lookup data for the `nearest50` anomoly detection method.
+Generate the lookup data for our `nearest50` anomoly detection method.

     -- *get the 50 nearest polygons of the same habitat within 50km!*